crowdfavorite/wp-social/README.md

 * Default 'social_approve_likes_and_retweets' to false (previously true)
 * Added Option to enable/disable social broadcasting for specific post types
 * Fix Issue with high byte charaters causing duplication of aggregated comments
+* No longer strip newlines from broadcasted content

 **2.8**